philkra/elastic-apm-php-agent/docs/config.md

 hostname      : Hostname to transmit to the APM Server, Default: gethostname() active        : Activate the APM Agent, Default: true timeout       : Guzzle Client timeout, Default: 5 env           : $_SERVER vars to send to the APM Server, empty set sends all.
-Keys are case sensitive, Default: [] cookies       : Cookies to send to the APM Server, empty set sends all.
+Keys are case sensitive, Default: ['REMOTE_ADDR', 'SERVER_SOFTWARE'] cookies       : Cookies to send to the APM Server, empty set sends all.
 Keys are case sensitive, Default: [] httpClient    : Extended GuzzleHttp\Client Default: []
 backtraceLimit: Depth of a transaction backtrace, Default: unlimited